 Crops to Tabletops In this exploration of food systems, you’ll delve into the journey food often takes in order to get to our tables.

-Maine’s Rocky Shore (spring only) Investigate the organisms adapted to the ever-changing conditions within our tide pools and along our rocky coast.
+Maine’s Rocky Shore (spring only; best suited for 60 students and under) Investigate the organisms adapted to the ever-changing conditions within our tide pools and along our rocky coast.

 Pumpkin Science (fall only) Take a wagon ride to our pumpkin patch to explore plant biology, including germination, pollination, and plant parts and their functions.
 Each student picks their own pumpkin to bring home (included).